Batchelar History, Family Crest & Coats of Arms

 Notables of this surname at this time include: Daniel Bacheler, also spelt Bachiler, Batchiler or Batchelar, (1572-1619) who was an English lutenist and composer.
 He was born in Aston Clinton, Buckinghamshire and worked for...

 Another 33 words (2 lines of text) are included under the topic Early Batchelar Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Batchelar family to the New World and Oceana
+Migration of the Batchelar family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Batchelar or a variant listed above: Henry Batchelor, a brewer, who settled in Ipswich, Massachusetts in 1636; William Batchelor settled in Charles Town in 1634; and became a Freeman in 1644..

 Related Stories +